Docker Fundamentals: From Images to Production Containers

 docker stats myapp --no-stream

 Start simple: containerize a single application, run it locally with Docker Compose, and gradually add complexity as you need it.
-Most teams find they outgrow manual Docker commands quickly and move to orchestration tools like Kubernetes, but the fundamentals covered here apply throughout.
+Most teams outgrow manual Docker commands quickly and move to orchestration tools like Kubernetes, but the fundamentals covered here apply throughout.

 Category